Gender & Sexuality Therapy for all Identities

 What Can You Expect in Therapy?

-You can expect to feel surprised at how comfortable you feel in our sessions.
+You can expect to feel surprised at how comfortable it can be to feel seen and heard.

 You can expect to laugh, cry, and connect with many other emotions you may not have access to right now.

-You can expect me to hold any guilt or shame you may feel with integrity, compassion, and benevolence.
+You can expect therapists who hold any guilt or shame you may feel with integrity, compassion, and benevolence.